xfsnowind/xfsnowind.github.io/content/blogs/micro-frontend-module-federation.md

 draft: true
 ---

+Nowadays, I joined a frontend team in a new company in Singapore, the project is based on monorepo (you can find more about monorepo [here](https://monorepo.tools/)) and the tech lead maintains the project very well, keeping updating the main libraries to the latest version and keeping an eye on the new technology to improve the solution and codes.

-Nowadays, our fleet-web is a monolith frontend project which includes everything.
-It works currently but have some issues with other teams, like team delivery and picap.
-Team Delivery is working on the tab `Delivery` in the fleet-web page, it uses the same framework (React) and similar technologies with fleet-web, but it does not have any intersection with fleet-web in business.
+When I invested the project, I found the project was not just a monorepo, but also a monolith frontend project which involves other project which is kidn of a historical problem.
+It works currently but have some issues for other team, let's call it Team D. Team D is working on one tab in the web page, it uses the same framework (React) and similar technologies, but it does not have any intersection with main project in business actually.
 It has its own development libraries and release plan.
-But since its codes are still in the same src folder with fleet-web, which causes team delivery still stays inside of the fleet-web's release lifecycles.
-Therefore, we need to separate it from fleet-web with Microfrontend technology.
+But since its codes are still in the same src folder with main project, which causes team D still stays inside of the main project's release lifecycles.
+Therefore, we need to separate it from Microfrontend technology.

 ## What is MicroFrontend